albbmg/Weather-Widget-WordPress-Plugin/README.md

 This project is licensed under the MIT License.
 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/your-repo/issues](https://github.com/albbmg/Weather-Widget-WordPress-Plugin/issues).
+Feel free to check the issues page: (https://github.com/your-repo/issues](https://github.com/albbmg/Weather-Widget-WordPress-Plugin/issues).

 ---